rust-lang/rust-by-example/src/cargo/build_scripts.md

 # Build Scripts

 Sometimes a normal build from cargo is not enough.
-Perhaps your crate needs some pre-requites before cargo will successfully compile, things like code generation, or some native code that needs to be compiled.
+Perhaps your crate needs some pre-requisites before cargo will successfully compile, things like code generation, or some native code that needs to be compiled.
 To solve this problem we have build scripts that Cargo can run.